speedment/speedment-doc/pages/enterprise_virtualcolumns.md

 public static void main(String... args) {
     final SakilaApplication app = new SakilaApplicationBuilder()
         .withBundle(VirtualColumnBundle.class) // Order is important!
-        .withBundle(DataStoreBundle.class)     // <-- Only if Datastore is used
+        .withBundle(InMemoryBundle.class)     // <-- Only if Datastore is used
         .withUsername("")
         .withPassword("")
         .build();